jaheyns/CfdOF/Readme.md

  (It will be automatically detected in the default install location.)

-Likewise the Gnuplot-py module can be installed from the Preferences panel (not necessary if using Option 2), as well as cfMesh. cfMesh is automatically built from source inside the OpenFOAM environment if installed from the Preferences panel.
+Likewise the Gnuplot-py module can be installed from the Preferences panel, as well as cfMesh. cfMesh is automatically built from source inside the OpenFOAM environment if installed from the Preferences panel.
 Note that this is a lengthy process.